 Apple cider vinegar also contains the right acidity to help with digestion and break down foods to smaller and more digestible micronutrients.

-As mentioned, cider vinegar is also a natural liver cleanser.
+As mentioned, ACV is also a natural liver cleanser.
 A healthy liver ensures supple production of enzymes needed for digestion.
-When the body lacks digestive enzymes, undigested foods are left to ferment inside the gut.
-Not only does the body not absorb the nutrients, but the food is left to rot, leading to endotoxins.
-Rotting food in the guts also leads to small intestinal bacterial overgrowth.
+When the body lacks digestive enzymes, undigested foods ferment inside the gut.
+Not only does the body not absorb the nutrients, but the food rots, leading to endotoxins.
+Rotting food in the guts also results in small intestinal bacterial overgrowth.

 4. Apple Cider Vinegar is a Prebiotic

 In case you glossed it over, apple cider is a prebiotic, not a probiotic.
-The latter term is so much more common.
-As you may know, probiotics are good bacteria and found in foods like yogurt, kefir, and sauerkraut.
+The latter term is more common.
+As you may know, probiotics are good bacteria and found in foods like yogurt, kefir and sauerkraut.
 They’re also readily found in various dietary supplements.

-Prebiotics, on the other hand, is a type of carbohydrates that the human body does not digest.
+Prebiotics, on the other hand, are a type of carbohydrates that the human body does not digest.
 Rather, it serves as food for probiotics.
 This keeps the probiotics alive and functioning to regulate gut health and fight off bad bacteria and free radicals.
-It goes without saying that prebiotics and probiotics work synergistically to improve diversity of good bacteria in the gastrointestinal system.
+Prebiotics and probiotics work synergistically to improve diversity of good bacteria in the gastrointestinal system.

-There are just as many studies on prebiotics as there are on probiotics.
-The former has been shown, for instance, to improve sleep and reduce stress2.
+Prebiotics have just as many studies about them as there are on probiotics.
+The former, for instance, can improve sleep and reduce stress.

 Apple cider vinegar is a rich source of prebiotics, as are foods like bananas, asparagus and artichokes.

 How to Choose an Apple Cider Vinegar Product

 With the health benefits of apple cider vinegar established, you now get to make this drink a part of your daily living.
 So, how should you go about it?
 Choose an ACV product like you choose your apple juice?